zcyisiee/SyncPDF/docs/CONTRIBUTING.md

 ## How to contribute to YADT

+### **About Language**

+- Issues can be in Chinese or English
+- PRs are limited to English
+- All documents are provided in English only

 ### **Did you find a bug?**

 - **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/funstory-ai/yadt/issues).